Ed Hardin: A messy week in football could change sports forever

 This could be a week to remember in sports history.

-Reports out of several media outlets this morning have both the Big 10 and the PAC 12 ready to announce the cancellation of college football for this fall.
+Reports out of several media outlets have both the Big Ten and the Pac-12 ready to announce the cancellation of college football for this fall.
 That doesn’t necessarily mean the ACC will follow, but it would be a huge statement if it does not.

-If the news of the past 24 hours tells us anything it’s that no one is in charge.
+If the news since the weekend tells us anything it’s that no one is in charge.
 At a time where college sports, the NCAA and universities across the country are yearning for leadership, there is none.

 That was a shot across the bow of the NCAA and every athletics department in the country.

 And now we have a fine mess on our hands.
-Students are returning to campus this week as the pandemic rages and the AD’s wait for guidance from their presidents, many of whom have medical degrees, all of whom have a festering financial crisis looming.
+Students are returning to campus this week as the pandemic rages and the ADs wait for guidance from their presidents, some of whom have medical degrees, all of whom have a festering financial crisis looming.

-The Louisville Courier-Journal reported this morning that the league’s AD’s met in a conference call and decided the ACC would move forward, no matter what the other league’s decide to do.
+The Louisville Courier-Journal reported that the league’s ADs met in a conference call and decided the ACC would move forward, no matter what the other league’s decide to do.

-“That’s what we will do until we hear otherwise,” Scott Satterfield, the football coach, said.
+“That’s what we will do until we hear otherwise,” Louisville football coach Scott Satterfield said.

-Several ACC schools are already practicing in pads, although the players at Syracuse refused to practice at all last week over health concerns.
+Several ACC schools are already practicing in pads, although the players at Syracuse refused to practice last week over health concerns.
 Oklahoma, out of the Big 12 Conference, has put its practices on hold.
-Old Dominion. “on its own,” ended its football season this morning as did Connecticut last week.
+Old Dominion, “on its own,” ended its football season this morning as did Connecticut last week.

-One Power 5 coach told ESPN “Nobody wanted to be the first to do it.
+One Power Five coach told ESPN, “Nobody wanted to be the first to do it.
 Now nobody will want to be the last.”

 Actually, that seems to be exactly what the ACC and the SEC want.
 They continue to buy time, hoping for a miracle or a sudden downturn in the current COVID spike, or a vaccine magically appearing on the market while hoping the emerging power among the players doesn’t end the sport as we know it.